-In the third experiment, in addition to Frame 1 in Figure 3b, the data in Frame 2 in Figure 6b was also used for training, in which there is a power-line tower.
+In the second experiment, in addition to Frame 1 in Figure 3b, the data in Frame 2 in Figure 6a was also used for training, in which there is a power-line tower.
 Frame 1 in Figure 6b was used for testing.
-As can be seen, AQ detection results are excellent (Figure 6c).
+As can be seen, AQ detection results were excellent (Figure 6b).
 Further, the rules learned in this experiment were retested in Figure 5b and the results were almost the same.
-This indicates that training on different targets and non-targets do not have mutually adverse effects.
-In fact, we did anther experiment in which only the data in Frame 1 in Figure 3b were used for training and the testing results on Figure 6b were still good (not shown here due to restriction on paper length); however, with one tower for training, the results are better.
-Note that immense number of false alarms in Figure 6b indicate the difficulty in determining and grouping pixels adopted by Kreithen et al. (1993).
+Note that immense number of false alarms in Figure 6b indicate the difficulty in determining and grouping pixels which is the way adopted by Kreithen et al. (1993).